marekbrze/categorized-raycast-extensions/README.md

 [QR Code Generator](https://www.raycast.com/Melvynx/qrcode-generator) by Melvynx - Generate QR code for an URL

-[Quick Access](https://www.raycast.com/koinzhang/quick-access) by koinzhang - Quick copy, open, show the files pinned in Finder
+[Quick Access](https://www.raycast.com/koinzhang/quick-access) by koinzhang - Quick access, drag and drop the files or folders pinned in Finder.

 [Quick Phone Call](https://www.raycast.com/karbassi/quick-call) by karbassi - Make a phone call with the default telephone app.